CAMPAIGN

 Photo of a group of people in kayaks

-6. Take a walk around Crane Cove Park.
-Grab a kayak or paddleboard rental from Dogpatch Paddle or to Kayaks Unlimited in Islias Creek for an adventure in the water to close out your waterfront experience.
+6. Explore Crane Cove Park.
+Rent a kayak or paddleboard from Dogpatch Paddle or from Kayaks Unlimited in Islais Creek for an adventure in the water.
+Or get in a workout class bay side at the YMCA Dogpatch.

 7. Looking for some nature and peace and quiet, stroll the shoreline and enjoy the 100 birds of Heron’s Head Park and the expansive views of the Bay.